a student smiling at their cell phone

 With texting, you can gently guide a student to complete a single task and, once they’ve confirmed completion, nudge them toward the appropriate next step.
 It’s a smart way to avoid writing a dreaded 20-point checklist email.

 And nudging gets results.
-In research on reducing Summer Melt, an overwhelming majority of students who received texts (86%) said that texts have prompted them to successfully complete a task.
+In research on reducing Summer Melt, an overwhelming majority of students who received texts (86%) said that texts had prompted them to successfully complete a task.

 Students are more likely to use campus support services when they already know and trusts the office’s staff.

-Texting can create such knowledge and trust!
+Texting can create such knowledge and trust, while increasing students' sense of community.
 By building relationships over text, you can help students feel comfortable — and even excited —to stop by your office, attend events you host and interact in other meaningful ways.

 Consider this: would you prefer to attend an event hosted by The Office of Who Knows What, or one planned by Stephanie, the friendly advisor you’ve gotten to know right from your phone?
 We bet you and your students would pick the latter.

-As we previously explored, participation in co-curricular experiences can hugely benefit retention.
+As we previously explored, participation in co-curricular experiences can hugely benefit student retention rates.

 Hartford Community College found that students who attend campus co-curricular events are 53.7% more likely to persist through to the next academic year than their non-engaged peers.
 Plus, first-year Arkansas Tech University students who record at least one hour of community or volunteer service have a 94% retention rate — 22 percentage points higher than their peers who didn’t record any such hours.

-Texting can help you amplify upcoming engagement opportunities and, thus, boost retention.
-You can instantly text thousands of your students about upcoming events, segmented by demographic to ensure relevancy.
+Texting can help you amplify upcoming engagement opportunities and, thereby improve student retention in higher education.
+You can instantly send texts to thousands of your students about upcoming events, segmented by demographic to ensure relevancy.
 Additionally, you can guide students through the process of registering a new student organization, enhancing their co-curricular transcript or voting in a Student Government Association election.
 You can also answer common — or not-so-common — questions about intramural sports, first-year programming or alternative spring break.

-With texting, you can engage students who might not respond to emails, take note of campus fliers or reply to social media events.
+With texting, you can engage students and parents who might not respond to emails, take note of campus fliers or reply to social media events.

 Ready to design your own texting campaign?